 The medical treatment for hair loss is an oral prescription medication which blocks the conversion of testosterone to dihydrotestosterone (DHT), the form of the hormone that causes male pattern baldness.
-In Ireland patients often use a generic form of the medication called Fintrid 5mg which can be cut to the recommended dosage.

 The medication inhibits the action of the type II 5-alpha reductase enzyme that is present in higher concentration in and around the hair follicles of balding men with androgenetic alopecia.
 After two years, results showed that 83% of the men taking the medication either kept their hair or grew more.
 Seventeen percent continued to lose hair while taking the medication.

 Is this a Permanent Solution for Hair Loss?

 Many patients ask what the results of medical treatments for hair loss will be years later.
 The medical treatments can be effective in slowing down the hair loss process, however, for most men the effectiveness of the treatment will wear off over time.
 In our experience, most men will start to see the effectiveness wear off 6 – 8 years after starting to take the medications.
 It really does depend on the patient.

 The major benefit of the medicine seems to be in its ability to slow down or stop hair loss temporarily.
 It is usually necessary to commit to following the treatment plan for at least 12 months in order to assess the benefit for each individual patient.
 In this patient’s case after six months, he began to notice an improvement.
 It is also important to know that it stops working when a patient stops taking the medication.
 When the medication is stopped the patient’s hair loss will revert to where it would be had the patient never taken the medical treatments.